faisalmemon/ios-crash-dump-analysis-book/examples/icdab_sema_crash_osx/ReleasingAnInUseSemaphore.md

 The `libdispatch`\index{command!libdispatch} library is the operating system library for managing concurrency (known as Grand Central Dispatch or GCD)\index{Grand Central Dispatch}.
 The library is available as Open Source from Apple.  @libdispatchtar

 The library abstracts away the details of how the Operating System provides access to multi-core\index{operating system!multi-core}  CPU resources.
-During a crash, it supplies extra information to the crash report.
+During a crash, it supplies extra information to the Crash Report.
 This means that if we wish to do so, we can find the code that detected the runtime issue.

 ### Crash example releasing a semaphore

 The `icdab_sema` example program results in a crash upon launch.
-The crash report is as follows (truncated for ease of demonstration):
+The Crash Report is as follows (truncated for ease of demonstration):

 ```
 Exception Type:  EXC_BREAKPOINT (SIGTRAP)